susanBuck/notes/07_Git/00_Command_Line_Primer.md

     + [Mac Terminal](https://github.com/susanBuck/notes/blob/master/07_Command_Line/02_Mac-Terminal.md): For Mac users: this doc will walk you through Terminal, which is the program you'll use to work in the Command Line.
 In addition to a basic intro, we'll also set you up with some handy customizations.
     + [Windows Cmder](https://github.com/susanBuck/notes/blob/master/07_Command_Line/03_Windows-Cmder.md): For Windows users: this doc will get you set up with Cmder, which is the Command Line program we'll be using.
 This doc will get you set up with everything you need.

-If you hit *any* bumps with the above instructions- don't fret!
+If you hit *any* bumps with the above instructions, don't fret!
 Feel free to show up to class early, and we can help you one-on-one.
 We can also go around and help anyone who is stuck at the start of the class.